hackoregon/civicu-pythonii-summer-2017/lessons/09-Pandas/README.md

 ### Exercise

 Incorporate this into your bot's skills by adding an argument to the argparser to upload an image file from your computer to your API.

+You can see how I started to implement mine [here](https://github.com/totalgood/civicu_app/blob/e343a7380754fa563f43f85957473ea32ecab318/labeler_site/bot.py)

+And atttempt two more exercism exercises.